CrashBytes/crashbytes-tutorial-zero-downtime-db-migrations/README.md

 - ✅ **Production Monitoring** - Health checks and metrics for migration status
 - ✅ **Rollback Automation** - Rapid recovery under pressure

+## ⚠️ Security Warning

+**IMPORTANT**: This repository contains example credentials for local development only.

+- 🚨 **DO NOT use default passwords (`postgres/postgres`) in production**
+- 🔒 **Change all credentials before deploying to production**
+- 📖 **Read [SECURITY.md](SECURITY.md) for production security guidelines**

+The Docker Compose and example configurations use default passwords **for demonstration purposes only**.
+Always use strong, unique passwords and proper secrets management in production environments.

 ## 🏗️ Architecture

 ### Migration Strategies